royhansen99/object-recipes/README.md

 // Update a single field in a nested path.
 // setPath() returns a new entity-instance with updated fields,
 // without touching the original instance.
 //
+// If the new value is identical (Object.is) to current value, there
+// is no change happening, so the current instance is returned
+// unchanged.
+//
 // Both path and value are type-safe and will give errors if invalid. const nestedUpdate = person.setPath('address.street', 'Teststreet 1').get();